rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p2_continuous-control/Report.md

 episodes:

 ```
-Episode 10	# of timesteps needed: 1000	Average Score: 0.73
+Episode 10		Average Score: 1.33
-Episode 20	# of timesteps needed: 1000	Average Score: 1.61
+Episode 20		Average Score: 2.39
-Episode 30	# of timesteps needed: 1000	Average Score: 2.77
+Episode 30		Average Score: 4.54
-Episode 40	# of timesteps needed: 1000	Average Score: 3.70
+Episode 40		Average Score: 8.31
-Episode 50	# of timesteps needed: 1000	Average Score: 5.35
+Episode 50		Average Score: 13.02
-Episode 60	# of timesteps needed: 1000	Average Score: 8.03
+Episode 60		Average Score: 16.92
-Episode 70	# of timesteps needed: 1000	Average Score: 10.85
+Episode 70		Average Score: 19.60
-Episode 80	# of timesteps needed: 1000	Average Score: 13.36
+Episode 80		Average Score: 21.62
-Episode 90	# of timesteps needed: 1000	Average Score: 15.34
+Episode 90		Average Score: 23.22
-Episode 100	# of timesteps needed: 1000	Average Score: 16.96
+Episode 100		Average Score: 24.53
-Episode 110	# of timesteps needed: 1000	Average Score: 20.24
+Episode 110		Average Score: 28.03
-Episode 120	# of timesteps needed: 1000	Average Score: 23.38
-Episode 130	# of timesteps needed: 1000	Average Score: 26.43
-Episode 140	# of timesteps needed: 1000	Average Score: 29.26
-Episode 144	# of timesteps needed: 1000	Average Score: 30.03
+Episode 116		Average Score: 30.02
-Environment solved in 44 episodes!
-Average Score: 30.03
+Environment solved in 16 episodes!
+Average Score: 30.02
 ```

-At the 144th episode, we managed to find a solution that gave us an average score of ~+30, meaning that we solved the environment in 44 episodes.
+At the 116 episode, we managed to find a solution that gave us an average score of ~+30, meaning that we solved the environment in 16 episodes.
 The figure below shows the rewards trajectory where the horizontal axis is the episode and the vertical axis is the reward assigned for that episode in the training loop.